-Have two baby names that you like, but aren't sure which to choose?
-Don't!
 One of the simplest ways of combining baby names is to link them with a hyphen.
-This allows both names to retain their individual meaning while creating a very special name that will be unique to your child.
+This allows both names to retain their individual meaning while creating a new moniker that will be unique to your child.

 How to use this: This technique is great if both parents have separate ideas of what the child’s name should be.
-Use both names in the order that sounds most natural, placing a hyphen between the two.
-For instance, Robyn and Ava can become Robyn-Ava.
-John and David can become John-David.
-The key to successfully combining two names is to use two short names.
-Browse our lists of one syllable names and two syllable names for inspiration.
+List the names in whatever order sounds most natural; Robyn and Ava can become Robyn-Ava, while John and David become John-David.
+The key to successfully combining two names this way?
+Use short names, folks.
+Browse our lists of one-syllable names and two-syllable names for inspiration.

 Looking for a unique baby name?
-Take two names and make a new one!
-Start with two names that you like and consider how you can piece them together to form a special, new combined baby name.
+Take two and make a new one.
+Start with a couple of names you like, and consider how you can piece them together to form a special new combo name.

-How to use this: To join two names, start with the two names and then look at different ways to combine them into one.
-Techniques can include dropping portions of each name, interweaving the names or rearranging names.
-For instance, Audrey and Melissa could become Audlissa or Melrey.
-Samantha and Isabella could become Samisa or Anthabella.
-Get creative and be open to the possibilities!
+How to use this: Techniques can include dropping portions of each name, interweaving the names or rearranging them.
+For instance, Audrey and Melissa could become Aulissa or Melrey.
+Samantha and Isabella could become Anthabella or even Samisa.
+You just have to be committed to creativity.

 One big ongoing trend for combining names is to take a relatively simple or common name and add a prefix to it.
-This gives the name a more unique and personalized feel.
+This gives the name a more personalized feel.

-How to use this: First, choose to the name that you want to start with.
-Then, try it with a few prefixes such as De-, Ke-, La-, Le- or Ra-.
+How to use this: First, choose the name you want to start with.
+Then, try it with a few prefixes — such as De-, Ke-, La-, Le- or Ra-.
 For instance, Anne could become Deanne or Luca could become Keluca.
 Be sure to keep the name that you start with short though.
-Longer names could get too long and lose the interest (wouldn't Ralexander be a mouthful?)
+Longer names could get too long and lose the interest (“Ralexander” is maybe a mouthful).

-Baby name combining technique #4: Combining parent names
+Baby name-combining technique No. 4: Combining parent names

-How to use this: Use Mom and Dad’s first names to create an all-new name.
-You can also use a combo of grandparent names or godparent names.
-Mix and match the syllables to create a special new name.
-For instance, Silvia and Paul could become Silpa or Pauvia or Pausil.
-Daniel and Jessica could become Danica or Jessiel or even Daness.
+How to use this: Use Mom’s and Dad’s first or last names to create an all-new name.
+You can also use a combo of grandparent names or godparent names, and feel free to mix and match syllables.
+For instance, Silvia and Paul could become Saul or Pavia.
+Danielle and Jessica could become Danica or Jessielle… the possibilities are endless.